 The man, described by his brother as a strong swimmer, jumped off the boat to retrieve his hat when it blew off.
 His lifejacket came off and he drifted away from the boat, where his partner and 9-year-old son were unable to get to him.

-Three extra divers joined and a special machine was brought in to help with the search.
+Three extra divers joined the search yesterday and a special machine was brought in to help with the search.